PanosK92/SpartanEngine/README.md

 - UI components.
 - Vulkan Renderer.

 Note: Regarding DirectX 12 and Vulkan, these are the most high priority planned features, research is being conducted as to avoid a simple porting from DirectX 11 which can result in lower performance.
 Most likely a new rendering approach will be written so there are actual gains in terms of performance & memory usage.
+I am also looking into adding dynamic resolution support, similar to iD Tech 6 (Doom)

 ### Download
 - [Directus v0.1.1 (Windows x64)] (https://onedrive.live.com/download?resid=96760D43099D7718%21125980&authkey=AC4fwz-Zxcv-dJo)